The TRUMP-BALENCIAGA Complex

 Gvasalia, child of a civil war, turned fashion inside out – and took with it the very public that gives luxury goods their value.
 “My generation, born in ’89, got to know the world not by walls but through transparent screens,” Trakolovic elaborates, himself on screen, next to a screen recording of a scrolled down Balenciaga Instagram feed.
 “It‘s a generation that understands usership but has problems with meaning.
 A vast, so-called ‘free’ generation of the free market economy that grew up with some freedom of movement, freedom of expression, and no future.
 Balenciaga and Vetements appeal not only to the global elite, but to this post ‘89 generation specifically, because these brands are crafted on meme-bait strategies.
 They test on principles of framing and reframing, thereby co-opting consumers in creating hype.”

 In a video mimicking a YouTube tutorial, Steyerl holds up an Ikea bag cut, turned, and glued back together – again, as a Moebius strip.
-This, she explains, is the “Balenciaga principle,” which follows the principle of privatization in the former states of the Eastern block: you don’t find a plot of land and designate its area as private property; instead, you designate everything around it to be.
-It isn’t the form of the bag that is privatized by Balenciaga, Trakolovic continues, but everything surrounding it: “First of all, the labour of image making, uploading, sharing, but also other out-of-frame activities and user preferences that are tracked, accumulated, harvested and mined.”
+This, she explains, is the “Balenciaga principle,” which follows the principle of privatization in the former states of the Eastern bloc: you don’t find a plot of land and designate its area as private property; instead, you designate everything around it to be.
+It isn’t the form of the bag that is privatized by Balenciaga, Trakolovic continues, but everything surrounding it: “First of all, the labor of image making, uploading, sharing, but also other out-of-frame activities and user preferences that are tracked, accumulated, harvested and mined.”

 So what do Trump and Vetements have in common?
 Enter Christopher Wylie, who, as researcher at the London-based research and campaign firm Cambridge Analytica, won Breitbart’s CEO Steven Bannon as a customer during a hotel room meeting by displaying the live online activities of every citizen in Trinidad as a map of flashing dots.
 Wylie’s book creates a similar sense of vertigo to the work of Steyerl, Gagoshidze, and Trakilovic, conveying the cold cybernetic perspective of a random experiment in which every online user is a potential guinea pig.
 “By adding quantified cultural signals,” Wylie recalls of Cambridge Analytica’s business model, “we were verging on a new area akin to ‘cultural finance.’
 We thought that if we got it right, we could run simulations of different futures of whole societies.”
 His assumption that political changes follow in the steps of cultural ones was in tune with Bannon’s goals for Breitbart.
 “Political extremism, for example, is a cultural activity with parallels in fashion,” writes Wiley.
 “They’re both based on how cultural information proliferates through the nodes of a network.”
 Critiquing Wylie’s reductive conception of culture won’t save us here: this is not a theoretical issue, but rather one of practical application.